cultuurnet/udb3-search-docs/id.md

 * URL parameter
 * Advanced queries

 This search is always done with an exact match.

-It is also possible to search for offer, location or organizer.
+It is possible to search by an offer id (event or place), and/or a related location id, and/or a related organizer id.

 ## URL parameter